giulianopz/lfcs/domains/7-bonus-miscellanea/z.md

 6. Bash allows you to ignore history entries that begin with a space if you set the `HISTCONTROL` variable to `ignorespace`.
 Type a space before a command before running it in the bash shell and the command will run normally, but won’t appear in your history if you have this variable enabled.
 This allows you to keep your history a bit cleaner, choosing to run commands without them appearing in your history.
 Bash also allows you to ignore duplicate commands that can clutter your history.
 To do so, set `HISTCONTROL` to `ignoredups`.
 To use both the ignorespace and ignoredups feature, set the `HISTCONTROL` variable to `ignoreboth`.

 7. Always check if a piece of hardware is compatible with Linux, before buying it.
-For printers, have a look at this [list](https://haydenjames.io/finding-linux-compatible-printers/).
+For printers, have a look at this [list](https://haydenjames.io/finding-linux-compatible-printers/) or che the [OpenPrinting](https://www.openprinting.org/printers/) database.

 8. https://www.linuxjournal.com/content/more-using-bashs-built-devtcp-file-tcpip